ShaharSaadon/codeEditor/README.md

 ### Correct Solution
 ![Correct Solution](screenshots/CorrectSolution.png)

 When the user successfully enters the correct solution to the coding task, the screen goes wild with confetti.
-Because let's be honest, confetti brings a whole new level of happiness..
+Because let's be honest, confetti it's much better than "smilie on the screen" :)

 ## Mobile